Tony's Home Page

-Baseball - Even though I do not always like to admit it, I am a Boston Red Sox fan, waiting patiently all my life for them to win the World Series.
+Baseball - I waited patiently for many years for the Boston Red Sox to win the World Series.
 Then in 2004, an unexpected thing happened.
 The Sox took the World Series by soundly defeating the Cardinals four games to none in the best-of-seven series.
-World Series Championship was also repeated by Boston in 2007 and 2013.
+World Series Championship was also repeated by Boston in 2007, 2013 and 2018.

 Babe Ruth might have become the greatest player Boston would ever have, if not for what Red Sox fans could point to as the single worst event ever to occur in the team's history, in 1917.That year the team was purchased by one H. Harrison Frazee, a theatrical producer who loved baseball but loved Broadway more.
 He saw the Red Sox as a means of financing his theatrical operations, and began selling off all of his best players to Colonel Jacob Ruppert, owner of the New York Yankees, to raise cash for a number of Broadway ventures.
 Babe Ruth became victim to this practice in 1920, when Frazee sold him to Ruppert for $125,000.

 Ruth led the Yankees to seven American League championships and four World Series titles.
 He led the league in home runs many times, and the 60 he hit in 1927 set a record for the 154-game season.
 (Roger Maris hit 61 home runs in a 162-game season in 1961.)
 Ruth's lifetime total of 714 home runs is second only to the 755 hit by Hank Aaron.
 With a .342 lifetime batting average for 22 seasons of play, many consider Babe Ruth the game's greatest player.

 The Red Sox were devastated from the loss of Babe Ruth.
 They had won five of the first fifteen World Series, but would not even play in another for 28 years!
 Before 2004, they had not won a World Series since 1918.